 Three of the most important competencies to lead change and transformation in a system are 1. establishing trust, 2. “being” in effective relationships and 3. having a unified vision for a compelling future.
 The major difference between traditional team building and transformational team building areas is that these three competencies become highly developed through careful planning, active listening, dialogue, and gathering real-time data from employees.

-Planning the Conference
+Planning the Transformational Session

 The design team plans and perfects the event well in advance.
-Typically, the selected design team plus one representative from the executive group should meet 3 to 5 times over 1 to 3 months prior to the conference.
+Typically, the selected design team plus one representative from the executive group should meet 3 to 5 times over 1 to 3 months prior to the transformation session.
 The objective of the design team is to plan in detail the most compelling and powerful meeting that they have ever experienced.

 It is not unusual for this to be a 40 to 70-page document that will be revised 15 to 30 times.
 The design team is challenged to continuously improve the meeting agenda until they believe that transformation will absolutely occur.